Rapptz/discord.py/docs/guide/quickstart.rst

     TOKEN = "your bot token here"
     bot.run(TOKEN)

-This is the final step, you put your bot token here and the bot will start up.
+This is the final step, you put your bot token here, save and run the file and the bot will start up.

 .. note::

-    :meth:`~ext.commands.Bot.run` is blocking, so any code after it will **not be run**.
+    :meth:`~ext.commands.Bot.run` is blocking, so any code after it will **not be run** until the bot has been stopped.

 .. warning::